OSCA-Nairobi/OpenSourceResources/first_timers/README.md

 To solve such a problem, Git comes to rescue the developers.

-Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficient.
+Git is a free and open-source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 -Git

 In Git, version control tracks down every change in any file, which can be easily pushed to master.
 Since every change is tracked down, it becomes easy to go back to the previous code if there is a bug in the new code; otherwise, there will be a lot of trouble in manually removing code, making it compatible with the previous code again.